THIS COURSE HAS BEEN PUSHED BACK TO 13 JUNE-18 JULY.

 - Read the best examples of writing in the sciences.

 Each week we will use the online platform to talk about what we have read, what we have written, and what we have observed about science writing.

 Most importantly, we will use this time to develop specific skills that will translate into multiple professional situations.
 By the time that this class is over, students will be able to critique the validity of resources, and have the skills and confidence needed to write and edit scientific content for a variety of mediums.

-The focus of this class will be writing material that popularizes or presents scientific information to general audiences.
+The focus of this class will be writing material that presents scientific information to general audiences.
 This is important for those who are exploring science writing as a career or for those of you who are exploring content marketing, public relations or writing for general audiences.
-The writing strengths that are demanded in this area – maintaining reader interest and providing understanding of very complex subject matter – will carry over into all of our writing efforts and in the professional setting beyond this class.
+The writing strengths that we will build – maintaining reader interest and providing understanding of very complex subject matter – will carry over into all of our writing efforts and in the professional setting beyond this class.

 This introductory week will discuss the importance of scientific writing and why technical communicators need to learn it.

-- Literary devices are techniques which writers use to create content hat is clear, interesting, relatable, and memorable.
+- Literary devices are techniques which writers use to create content that is clear, interesting, relatable, and memorable.

 - We will explore literary devices to enhance your science writing such as metaphor, analogy, onomatopoeia, personification (to name a few).

 - Why your brain loves good storytelling

 This module will focus on the various forms, functions and features of science writing, including media and press releases, content marketing, social media, blogs and others.